-Taxis are very cheap Hurghada & all Egypt, but there are too many of them.
+Taxis are very cheap to use in Hurghada and in all Egypt, but there are way too many of them.
 This means that there are taxis everywhere, but not enough customers for everyone.
-This makes dealing with taxis kind of art.
-Read here how to deal with the taxis in Hurghada and all Egypt.
+This is why dealing with taxis in Egypt is difficult.
+Read here how to use the taxis in Hurghada and all Egypt.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.

-Moving around the city by taxi is very cheap in Egypt.
-Most people can’t afford to buy a car of their own, or actually, they don’t even need one because driving a taxi is ridiculously cheap in Egypt and Hurghada.
+Taxis are very affordable to move around in the cities of Egypt.
+Most of the people can’t afford to buy a car of their own, or moreover, they don’t even need one since driving a taxi is ridiculously cheap in Egypt and Hurghada.

-Five kilometres by taxi costs about 20-30 Egyptian pounds (LE.) in Hurghada.
-It’s about five kilometres from Sakkala to Mamsha and from Dahar to Sakkala.
+Five kilometres by taxi costs about 20-30 Egyptian pounds (LE.).
+The distance between Sakkala and Mamsha is about five kilometres, likewise from El Dahar to Sakkala.

 The distance between Mamsha and El Dahar is about 10 kilometres, and it will probably cost about 40 le.

 Read more about the different areas in Hurghada:

 If you have visited Hurghada before, you should know, that in the last few years taxi prices have doubled.
 So don’t expect to travel for 10 Egyptian pounds anymore.
 Anyways, taxi fares are still very reasonable.